EarlTilluck/vexed-again/Readme.md

 ## todo

-* implement clear board and clear gamepack sound

-* You win shown on screen when last level reached. message dissapears when choose to undo or reset.

 * add help and how to play, about.

 * nicer transition for gameboard when load and resized (css);